NhimZrd/Avail/README.md

 Recently announced the [Challenge **Avail's Light Client Lift-Off**](https://lightclient.availproject.org/).
 Now officially just participate and get a chance to win community rewards and smite the first NFT for completed quests.

-### QUEST DEADLINE: APRIL 9TH!
-Don't delay, it is quite possible that this NFT is one of Avail's drop multipliers.

 ##### What we will need?

 - A server of the desired configuration;